96boards/documentation/README.md

 ## Contents - Start Here

-Select your platform for a list of supported products and 96Boards specific resources.
+Select your platform for a list of supported products(Left), or jump to 96Boards specific resources by selecting a board from the list(Right).

 | Platform                                | Description                                 | Boards                                     |
 |:---------------------------------------:|:-------------------------------------------:|:-------------------------------------------|